Some Recommended Tools, Sites and Services

 Security:

 BackupBuddy: A premium (paid) plugin that allows you to backup your full site, not just your database.
-You can also use this tool to MIGRATE your site to another server https://uniquethink.com/movewp
+You can also use this tool to MIGRATE your site to another server https://uniquethink.com/movewp.
+Though I typically use the free All In One Migration plugin.
+They have an extension for larger sites, which I also own.
+And there is also MigrateGuru which is often offered by hosting companies.

-VaultPress by Automattic – https://vaultpress.com/ The company behind WordPress – VaultPress is not a plugin, it is a great backup solution with a one-click restore option.
-They also have security features (monitoring) in some of their plans.
+VaultPress by JetPack and Automattic – https://jetpack.com/upgrade/backup The company behind WordPress is called Automattic and their JetPack suite has taken charge of VaultPress.
+It is a great backup solution with a one-click restore option.
+They also have security features (monitoring) with some of their plans.

 HOSTING SERVICE PROVIDERS: